Fall Restraint or Fall Arrest?

 Fall Restraint system

 To keep workers from getting too close to a fall hazard, Fall Restraints can be used.
 Basically, a leash will keep the worker within a safe distance from an edge.
-The system is made of the same elements as a fall arrest system:

 A guide rail or cable can be installed, allowing workers to walk around freely in the safe zone without being worried about reaching a possible drop.
 The requirements to anchor points for Fall Restraint are typically less stringent compared to Fall Arrest systems.
 The potential massive forces that are generated by a free fall do not apply to a Fall Restraint.
 As always, the correct use of the safety system is critical to avoid a false sense of security.